jonasbn/perl-date-holidays/README.md

 # ACKNOWLEDGEMENTS

-- Wesley Schwengle (WATERKIP) author of Date::Holidays::NL and Date::Holidays::BW for reaching out and letting me know of their existance
+- Wesley Schwengle (WATERKIP) author of Date::Holidays::NL and Date::Holidays::AW for reaching out and letting me know of their existance
 - Karen Etheridge (ETHER)
 - Neil Bowers (NEILB)
 - Miquel Ruiz, PR fixing a bug with regions for ES, supporting Data::Holidays::CA\_ES resulting in 1.22